intino/example.datahub/README.md

     }

 This code performs the following actions:
- - Initial Configuration: An instance of DataHubConfiguration is created using the arguments provided to the program.
-This must be provided in the format "name"="value".
+ - Initial Configuration: An instance of DataHubConfiguration is created using the arguments provided to the program in the format "name"="value".
 The arguments are:
    - home (required): Specifies the directory where DataHub will store its files.
    - broker_port (required): Specifies the port for the JMS OpenWire protocol.
    - broker_secondary_port (required): Specifies the port for the MQTT protocol.